 BSc/MSc Thesis Guidelines

 The Data Management lab offers various interesting BSc or MSc thesis projects in the context of active research projects and collaborations (see Research and Publications).
 If you plan to do a thesis in our lab, please read the following information thoroughly.
 Below we explain the general procedure that we expect students to adhere to when pursuing a thesis in our group.
-To get a good impression of possible topics, you can also look at projects supervised by our group in the past or currently open projects.
 Please also note that we might not be able to accommodate all thesis requests due to capacity constraints.

 In general, it is beneficial if you have successfully attended a course, seminar or project lab offered by our group.
 Most students typically also get involved in our group as a TA or research assistant before applying for a thesis project.
 In the following we list the requirements that we expect from interested thesis students: